plewis/plewis.github.io/phylogenetics/lab-likelihood.md

     showtrees;

 One problem is that the tree is drawn in such a way that it appears to be rooted within the flowering plants (tobacco and rice).
-Specifying the cyanobacterium _Anacystis_ as the outgroup makes more sense biologically:
+Specifying the cyanobacterium _Anacystis_ as the outgroup makes more sense biologically.
+To set this, type the following at the `paup>` prompt:

     outgroup Anacystis_nidulans;
     showtrees;